Today’s guest post is by Tricia Firmaniuk, my eDesign Director.

 Which is also the same reason why the paint colour that is simply ethereal in your neighbours home might be just dreadful in yours.

-If you’ve been hanging around Maria’s blog for awhile, you know that it’s a completely random draw if you don’t ground your paint colour choice in what you need it to relate to and what you need it to do for your room.
+If you’ve been hanging around this blog for awhile, you know that it’s a completely random draw if you don’t ground your paint colour choice in what you need it to relate to and what you need it to do for your room.

 Even so, it can still be tempting to look online for inspiration and validation, which, most of the time, just confuses the issue.
 If you’ve wisely narrowed down your options based on what looks good with your furniture and finishes, don’t go online to research the colour that your eyes tell you is right.